-Revenues under larger, long-term contracts, generally defined as orders in excess of \$100,000, are reported in operating results using the percentage of completion method.
-For U.S. Government and other fixed-price contracts that require initial design and development of the product, revenue is recognized on the cost-to-cost method.
+Revenues under larger, long-term contracts which generally require billings based on achievement of milestones rather than delivery of product, are reported in operating results using the percentage of completion method.
+On fixed-price contracts, which are typical for commercial and U.S. Government satellite programs and other long-term U.S. Government projects, and which require initial design and development of the product, revenue is recognized on the cost-to-cost method.
 Under this method, revenue is recorded based upon the ratio that incurred costs bear to total estimated contract costs with related cost of sales recorded as the costs are incurred.
 Each month management reviews estimated contract costs.
 The effect of any change in the estimated gross margin percentage for a contract is reflected in revenues in the period in which the change is known.
 Provisions for anticipated losses on contracts are made in the period in which they become determinable.

-On production-type contracts, revenue is recorded as units are delivered with the related cost of sales recognized on each shipment based upon a percentage of estimated final contract costs.
+On production-type orders, revenue is recorded as units are delivered with the related cost of sales recognized on each shipment based upon a percentage of estimated final program costs.
 Changes in job performance may result in revisions to costs and income and are recognized in the period in which revisions are determined to be required.
-Provisions for anticipated losses on contracts are made in the period in which they become determinable.
+Provisions for anticipated losses on customer orders are made in the period in which they become determinable.

-For contracts in the Company's Gillam-FEI and FEI-Zyfer segments, smaller contracts or orders in the other business segments and sales of products and services to customers are reported in operating results based upon shipment of the product or performance of the services pursuant to contractual terms.
+For customer orders in the Company's Gillam-FEI and FEI-Zyfer segments or smaller contracts or orders in the other business segments, sales of products and services to customers are reported in operating results based upon (i) shipment of the product or (ii) performance of the services pursuant to terms of the customer order.
 When payment is contingent upon customer acceptance of the installed system, revenue is deferred until such acceptance is received and installation completed.